shoui520/shoui520.github.io/docs/new-guide-preview.md

 This chart will come in really handy when you are learning to read the *kana*.
 I recommend you save it.

 Things you can do with the chart:

 - Learn to read *kana* by referring to the table.
 The columns representing vowel sounds, and the rows representing consonant sounds.
-Since 「か」 is in the A column and the K row, it is pronounced "ka".
+Since 「か」 is in the K row and in the A column, it is pronounced "ka".
 - Learn how they are written by looking at the stroke orders (the little blue arrows and numbers on the characters).
 - Use it as a master reference for all singular *kana*.
 This will help you a lot when you are learning how to read Japanese.